denisw/redux-preboiled/docs/guides/reducers.md

-This works because each sub-reducer only reacts to one specific type of action, and leaves the state unchanged for all others; incoming actions will thus pass through until they reach the matching sub-reducer, or leave the chain without a state change (the equivalent of `default: return state` in the `switch` pattern).
+This works because each sub-reducer only reacts to one specific type of action, and leaves the state unchanged for all others; incoming actions will thus pass through the chain until they reach the matching sub-reducer, or leave the chain without a state change (the equivalent of `default: return state` in the `switch` pattern).

 ## Next Steps

-In addition to defining actions and reducers, Redux Preboiled also helps you with testing Redux code.
-Move to the [Testing](./testing.md) guide to find out more.
+In addition to defining actions and reducers, Redux Preboiled also helps you with testing your Redux code.
+See the [Testing guide](./testing.md).

 [redux-combine-reducers]: https://redux.js.org/api/combinereducers
 [redux-reducers]: https://redux.js.org/basics/reducers